LonelyChip/recipefinder/README.md

-# Recipe App using Spoonacular API
+# Recipe Finder App

-This project is a simple recipe app created with Create React App and the Spoonacular API.
-It allows users to search for recipes using keywords and view detailed information about each recipe, including the ingredients and cooking instructions.

-## Usage
+A simple web application to fetch recipes using Spoonacular API.

-To use this app, you will need to replace the Spoonacular API token with your own in the `src/config.js` file.
-Once you have added your API token, you can run the following scripts in the project directory:
+To run the application, you need to replace `API_KEY` with your own Spoonacular API key in `src/config.js` file.

+## Available Scripts

+In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder.\

-### `npm run eject`

-Removes the single build dependency from your project and copies all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### Live Demo

+A live demo of this app is available at https://recipefinderapp-c06dd.web.app/

 ## Learn More

-To learn more about Create React App, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+To learn more about Spoonacular API, check out the [Spoonacular documentation](https://spoonacular.com/food-api).

-To learn more about React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).

-## Acknowledgements

-This app was created using the [Spoonacular API](https://spoonacular.com/food-api) and [Tailwind CSS](https://tailwindcss.com/).